Adzuki Bean Bibimbap

 Set vegetables aside, covered to keep warm.
 Return pan to heat.

-While beef is cooking, heat a nonstick pan or skillet (for the eggs) over medium heat.
+While beans are cooking, heat a nonstick pan or skillet (for the eggs) over medium heat.
 Add third part of cooking oil.
 When oil is hot, crack eggs into oil and fry to your liking.

 If rice was made ahead, reheat it.

-Serve rice with vegetables, beef, and eggs.
+Serve rice with vegetables, beans, and eggs.
 Top with green parts of green onions.
 Serve with extra gochujang.
 Enjoy!

 If you're making Thursday's meal and prepped your sauce for that night, go ahead combine the tempeh with sauce so that it has time to develop maximum flavor.